peaktcord/Raingrasp/README.md

 ## Running the game

 The game will prompt you for jar files on boot.
 Drag them onto the window to use them.
-You only need to do this one per game.
+You only need to do this once per game.

 This launches directly into the last game you played.
 You can switch games with 'Game Select' on the menu.